John Willem Gran: Life

 In his later years he lived most of the time on Corsica.
 Bishop Gran died on 20 March 2008 in Paris, and was buried in Bergen on 3 April 2008.
 He was the first Catholic bishop to be buried in Bergen since 1522, when Bishop Andor Ketilsson was buried there.

 Second Vatican Council

 In 2001 he published "Det annet Vatikankonsil: oppbrudd og fornyelse"(The second Vatican council: departure and renewal), detailing his recollections of the council.
-He was part of the preparatory commission lead by Cardinal Bea, and during the council he held a speech in favor of religious freedom.
+He was part of the preparatory commission led by Cardinal Bea, and during the council he held a speech in favor of religious freedom.